 10. Check out the view from Mt Coot-tha

 If you fancy an early morning walk then head to the lookout at Mt Coot-tha to watch the sunrise.
 The views are pretty special.
-It’s about a 2 hour leisurely walk from Nomads Brisbane to get to the lookout, so after enjoying the sunrise head back towards the hostel and stop for a rest to explore Brisbane Botanic Gardens.
+It’s about a 2 hour leisurely walk from Nomads Brisbane to get to the lookout.
+After enjoying the sunrise at Mt Coot-tha head back towards the hostel and stop for a rest on the way to explore Brisbane Botanic Gardens.

 11. The World Famous Australia Zoo